shivshashyaM/assignment/README.md

+# Intorduction
+This file can be refered to step by step approach on how an application can be deployed on Kubernetes cluster.

-# assignment
+# Pre Requisties
+* GitHub repository
+* Docker repository
+* Docker
+* Kubernetes (minikube or K3s)
+* Application to be deployed

 # Requirements
-*GitHub repository
-*Docker repository
-*Jenkins
-*Docker
-*Kubernetes (minikube or K3s)
-*Application to be deployed
+* Jenkins

 # Installation
-Minikube or K3s
+* Minikube or K3s
-Docker desktop
+* Docker desktop
-Jenkins
+* Jenkins
-wsl
+* wsl

-## run
+## Steps To Deploy Application
-# starting minikube in command prompt
+# This command will be used to start minikube in command prompt
- Minikube start in Cmd
+ * Minikube start in Cmd
 # creating namespace in minikube
  kubectl get namespaces
  kubectl create namepace namespace